 - Penetration testing: Penetration testing is on the security testing which helps in identifying vulnerabilities in a system.

-- Risk Assessment: It involves analysis of possible risk in the system.
+- Risk Assessment: It involves the analysis of possible risks in the system.
 Risks are classified as Low, Medium and High.

-Ans.
-SOAP or Simple Object Access Protocol is a XML-based protocol through which applications exchange information over HTTP.
-XML requests are send by web services in SOAP format then a SOAP client sends a SOAP message to the server.
+Answer: SOAP or Simple Object Access Protocol is an XML-based protocol through which applications exchange information over HTTP.
+XML requests are sent by web services in SOAP format then a SOAP client sends a SOAP message to the server.
 The server responds back again with a SOAP message along with the requested service.

 - Server and client random

 - Client write MACsecret